Canon SX420 vs Panasonic G85

 It is notable that the G85 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-Both the SX420 and the G85 have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the G85 have been discontinued, but can regularly be found used on ebay.
 The SX420 was replaced by the Canon SX430, while the G85 was followed by the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX420 and G85 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Panasonic G85 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Panasonic G85?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.